Reinforcement learning optimization of the charging of a Dicke quantum battery

 Machine learning techniques, such as Reinforcement Learning (RL) \cite{sutton2018}, have recently proven their strength in tackling complicated optimization problems in a variety of fields, ranging from playing videos games \cite{Christodoulou,Delalleau}, to the board game of GO \cite{Silver}, to controlling plasma \cite{Degrave}.
 In the field of quantum information and quantum thermodynamics, RL has been used to optimize quantum state preparation \cite{bukov2018,zhang2019,mackeprang2020,brown2021,porotti2022}, error correction \cite{fosel2018,sweke2020}, gate generation \cite{niu2019,an2019,dalgaard2020}, and quantum thermal machines \cite{sgroi2021, ashida2021, Erdman, Erdman1, Erdman2}.

-Here we use RL, in particular the soft actor-critic algorithm \cite{haarnoja2018, haarnoja2019}, to discover optimal time-dependent charging protocols for quantum Dicke batteries.
-We study whether the use of optimal charging strategies can boost the ergotropy stored in the battery at given charging time, and whether we can enhance also the charging precision.
-We answer both questions affirmatively optimizing the Dicke quantum battery, including counter-rotating terms, composed of up to $20$ TLSs.
-This is particularly remarkable given that we modulate a single external control, while we deal with a large Hilbert space whose dimensions scales with the number of constituents \cite{nielsen1997}.
+Here we use RL, specifically the soft actor-critic algorithm \cite{haarnoja2018, haarnoja2019}, to discover optimal time-dependent charging protocols for quantum Dicke batteries that overcome the previously described limitation of the standard charging protocol.
+In particular, considering the Dicke quantum battery, including counter-rotating terms, composed of up to $20$ TLSs, we maximize the ergotropy considering two different time-dependent control parameters, i.e. the coupling strength and the frequency detuning between the TLSs and the cavity.
+Notably, this leads to non-greedy optimal charging strategies that: (i) provide an ergotropy that almost matches the maximum storable energy, (ii) are fast and can preserve the collective speedup of the charging time, (iii) display a high charging precision, and (iv) do not inject energy through the external controls.
+This is particularly remarkable given that we modulate a single external control, while dealing with a large Hilbert space whose dimension scales with the number of units \cite{nielsen1997}.